2009 European Parliament election in Spain: Electoral system

-The 50 members of the European Parliament allocated to Spain as per the Treaty of Nice were elected using the D'Hondt method and a closed list proportional representation, with no electoral threshold being applied in order to be entitled to enter seat distribution.
-Seats were allocated to a single multi-member constituency comprising the entire national territory.
+50 members of the European Parliament were allocated to Spain as per the Treaty of Nice.
 Voting was on the basis of universal suffrage, which comprised all nationals and resident non-national European citizens over 18 years of age and in full enjoyment of their political rights.

-The use of the D'Hondt method might result in an effective threshold depending on the district magnitude.
+All seats were elected in a single multi-member constituency—comprising the entire national territory—using the D'Hondt method and a closed list proportional voting system, with no electoral threshold being applied in order to be entitled to enter seat distribution.
+The use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.

+The law did not provide for by-elections to fill vacated seats; instead, any vacancies that occurred after the proclamation of candidates and into the legislative term were to be covered by the successive candidates in the list and, when required, by the designated substitutes.

 Outgoing delegation

 Parties and candidates

 The electoral law allowed for parties and federations registered in the interior ministry, coalitions and groupings of electors to present lists of candidates.
 Parties and federations intending to form a coalition ahead of an election were required to inform the relevant Electoral Commission within ten days of the election call.
 In order to be entitled to run, parties, federations, coalitions and groupings of electors needed to secure the signature of at least 15,000 registered electors; this requirement could be lifted and replaced through the signature of at least 50 elected officials—deputies, senators, MEPs or members from the legislative assemblies of autonomous communities or from local city councils.
 Electors and elected officials were disallowed from signing for more than one list of candidates.

 Below is a list of the main parties and electoral alliances which contested the election: